Islington’s long been a pleasure-seekers’ district.

 Things haven’t changed… much.

-Unexpected gems of the area include a city farm that’s home to goats and holidaying guinea pigs; not one but three fringe theatres tucked above pubs; a retro cinema; contemporary art galleries; a gig space in a listed church and a cobbled alleyway lined with antique shops and cafés.
+Unexpected things to do in Islington include a city farm that’s home to goats and holidaying guinea pigs; not one but three fringe theatres tucked above pubs; a retro cinema; contemporary art galleries; a gig space in a listed church and a cobbled alleyway lined with antique shops and cafés.
 And if it’s a sunny day?
 Get an ice cream to go, and take it for a walk along Regent’s Canal across to East London.